simplicitesoftware/javascript-api/README.md

 This is the node.js&reg; &amp; browser **JavaScript API** for the [Simplicit&eacute;&reg; platform](http://www.simplicitesoftware.com).

-It can be used in **server-side** node applications, in a **client-side** web application (e.g. by building a bundle with [browserify](http://browserify.org/) and/or by using various dedicated frameworks) or in **native* JavaScrip-based frameworks.
+It can be used in **server-side** node applications, in a **client-side** web application (e.g. by building a bundle with [browserify](http://browserify.org) and/or by using various dedicated frameworks) or in **native* JavaScript-based mobile frameworks.

 > **Note**: for browser compatibility reasons this module is implemented in ES5